Herbalism 101 | Herbal Indications A-C

 Mullein (Verbascum thapsus)

 For hundreds of years, mullein has been a go-to herbal remedy for problems with the respiratory tract.
-Most often used for coughs, colds, bronchitis, and the flu.
+It is most often used for coughs, colds, bronchitis, and the flu.
 Mullein assists by opening the lungs and soothing any irritation associated with respiratory illnesses.

 Antiemetic